michaeldacanay/SlashV2/README.md

 cd SlashV2
 ```

-2. This project uses Python 3 for the scraper, [Quarkus](https://quarkus.io/) for the backend  and [React](https://react.dev/) framework for the frontend.
+2. This project uses Python 3 for the scraper, [Quarkus](https://quarkus.io/) for the backend, and [React](https://react.dev/) framework for the frontend.
 You will also need to install [Docker](https://www.docker.com/get-started/).

 For the Scraper to work we ensure that [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/stable/installation/) are preinstalled.
 All the Python requirements of the project are listed in the `requirements.txt` file.
 Use pip to install all of those.